Dr. Goodwin, tell us a bit about your early years, your background, where you came from and where you went to school.

 Looking back, are you glad you decided to stick with that particular subject, to establish yourself as an expert on the presidents?

-Doris Kearns Goodwin: I've been thinking about this.
-When you are an historian, there's probably nothing that matters more than to be recognized by your colleagues in your own profession.
+Doris Kearns Goodwin: I was thinking about this not long ago.
+When you are an historian, there’s probably nothing that matters more than to be recognized by your colleagues in your own profession.
 I was lucky enough to win the Pulitzer Prize for History.
 I had to give a talk right after that to some young people.
-The most important thing to tell them, I think, is that you can't ever know that it's going to turn out that way.
+The most important thing to tell them, I think, is that you can’t ever know that it’s going to turn out that way.

 You can’t start out at 20 in whatever your profession is and say, “I want to win an Olympic medal,” or “I want to become president,” or “I want to win the Pulitzer Prize.”
 If you love what you’re doing, it’s sort of a nice thing that happens toward the end of your career, or in the middle of your career.
 It is not the reason you were doing it.
 The reason you were doing it is because every day you wake up in the morning and you can’t wait to learn something new.
 In my case it’s to learn something about history, and to communicate it to other people who can, hopefully, like it half as much as you do.
 If the rewards come along the way, it’s almost a byproduct of it, rather than the thing that you’re searching for.
 Sometimes when you’re young, you want the thing to validate who you are, rather than that the thing that is most important is what you do every single day and your enjoyment of it.